 The Muscle Mover Cards are one of my very favorite products for improving handwriting.
 Now before you call me out and say that the Muscle Mover Cards *are* for actual handwriting, hear me out!
 There are about a bajillion ways that you can use the muscle mover cards for improving handwriting without writing at all!

-One of my very favorite ways to use the muscle mover cards is to build the letters out of playdough.
-Building the letters helps reinforce proper letter formation, and manipulating the playdough helps to build fine motor strength.
-Lots of kiddos also love building the letters with wikki sticks!
+One of my very favorite ways to use the muscle mover cards is to build the letters out of play doh.
+Building the letters helps reinforce proper letter formation, and manipulating the play doh helps to build fine motor strength.
+Lots of kiddos also love building the letters with wikki stix!

 With these four super simple tips for improving handwriting without writing, you’ll be well on your way to helping your kiddos build their fine motor skills and lead to better handwriting in no time!
-If you want to check out some of these products mentioned in this post, you can check out the shop on the site, and make sure you enter the fine motor fun giveaway!
+If you want to check out some of these products mentioned in this post, you can check out the shop on the site!

 Latest posts by Kaylene (see all)